trco/django-bootstrap-modal-forms/README.rst

 Add script to the template from #5 and bind the ``modalForm`` to the trigger element.
 Set BookCreateView URL defined in #4 as ``formURL`` property of ``modalForm``.

-- If you want to create **more modalForms in single template using the same modal window** from #5, repeat steps #1 to #4, create new trigger element as in #5 and bind the new ``modalForm`` with unique URL to it.
+- If you want to create **more modalForms in single template using the single modal window** from #5, repeat steps #1 to #4, create new trigger element as in #5 and bind the new ``modalForm`` with unique URL to it.
 - Default values for ``modalID``, ``modalContent``, ``modalForm`` and ``errorClass`` are used in this example, while ``formURL`` is customized.
 If you customize any other option adjust the code of the above examples accordingly.

 .. code-block:: html